 The current release of OOI is based on a Service-Oriented Architecture, with all of the distributed system services accessible by RPC.
 As part of their efforts to move to agent-based systems in the next release, and to support distributed governance for more than just individual RPC calls, we engineered the following step-by-step transition.
-The first step was to add our Scribble monitor to the message interceptor stack of their middleware [37].
+The first step was to add our Scribble monitor to the message interceptor stack of their middleware [31].
 The second was to propose our conversation programming interface to the OOI developers.
-To facilitate the use of session types without obstructing the existing application code, we preserved the interface of the RPC libraries but replaced the underlying machinery with the distributed
+To facilitate the use of session types without obstructing the existing application code, we preserved the interface of the RPC libraries but replaced the underlying machinery with the distributed runtime for session types (as shown in Figure 8, the RPC library is now realised on top of the Conversation Layer).

-Application Code x = Registry.save("some data") Local Deserve def save(data): Local Proxy return RPCClient.request("Registry", "save", data) #follows generic Scribble protocol def request(svc_addr, op, args): RPC Library c = create_and_join("RPCProtocol") invite_and_send(svc_addr, c, op, args) return c.receive() return c.receive() core conversation primitives: Conversation Layer create, join, create_and_join: creation Conversation Eager invite, invite_and_send: initial request send, receive: in-conversation messages event-based scheduling ION channels runtime for session types (as shown in Figure 9, the RPC library is now realised on top of the Conversation Layer).
 As wrappers to the conversation primitives, all RPC calls are now automatically verified by the inline MPST monitors.
 This approach was feasible because no changes were required to existing application code, but at the same time, developers now have the option to use the Conversation API directly for conversations more complex than RPC.
-The next step in this ongoing integration work involves porting higher-level and more complex OOI application protocols, such as distributed agent negotiation [36], to Scribble specifications and Conversation API implementations.
+The next step in this ongoing integration work involves porting higher-level and more complex OOI application protocols, such as distributed agent negotiation [29], to Scribble specifications and Conversation API implementations.

-Fig. 9: Translation of an RPC command into lower-level conversation calls
+Fig. 8.
+Translation of an RPC command into lower-level conversation calls